 Syncope is how medical professionals refer to fainting, which can sometimes be a symptom of heart problems.
 If you've had syncope episodes and don't know why, Prime Heart and Vascular's experienced cardiovascular specialist Kiran Kumar Mangalpally, MD, can help.
-Find out what's causing your loss of consciousness and get the treatment you need by contacting one of the three Prime Heart and Vascular offices in Plano, Frisco, Prosper, Celina, Little Elm, or Allen, Texas.
+Find out what's causing your loss of consciousness and get the treatment you need by contacting one of the Prime Heart and Vascular offices in Plano, Frisco, Prosper, Celina, Little Elm, Carrollton, or Allen, Texas.
 Call to schedule a consultation or book an appointment online today.

 Syncope is a medical term doctors use to describe fainting or a temporary loss of consciousness.
 You might experience nausea, dizziness, light-headedness, and break out in a sweat at the same time.

 In some cases, syncope occurs for reasons such as:

 Getting up too quickly after sitting or lying down for some time may cause an attack of syncope if the blood has gone to your legs.
 Another possible cause is neurally mediated syncope (NMS), which occurs when your blood pressure and heart rate malfunction.

 NMS is due to a problem in your nervous system and typically happens because of a trigger like pain or strong emotions.
 It's not usually a problem that you need to worry about, and the symptoms should disappear after resting.